awsdocs/nice-dcv-user-guide/doc_source/using-connecting-mac.md

    + To connect to the NICE DCV server using your preconfigured operating system proxy settings, choose **Use system proxy**\.
    + To connect to the NICE DCV server through a specific HTTP proxy server, choose **Get through web proxy \(HTTP\)**\.
 Specify the proxy server's host name or IP address, and communication port\.
 If the HTTP proxy server requires authentication, select the **Proxy server requiring password** check box and enter your user name and password\.
    + To connect to the NICE DCV server through a specific HTTPS proxy server, choose **Get through web proxy \(HTTPS\)**\.
 Specify the proxy server's host name or IP address, and communication port\.
 If the web proxy server requires authentication, select the **Proxy server requiring password** check box and enter your user name and password\.
+   + To use the QUIC transport protocol \(which is based on UDP\) for data transport, choose the **Advanced** tab, and then choose **QUIC \(with Datagram Extension**\)\.

+     If you choose QUIC, authentication traffic is still transported over the WebSocket \(TCP\) port\.
+By default, both QUIC and WebSocket traffic is transported over port 8443\.
+If your administrator configured the NICE DCV server to use different ports, specify the ports to use\.

+     You can only use QUIC if it has been enabled on the server\.
+For more information, see [ Enable the QUIC UDP transport protocol](https://docs.aws.amazon.com/dcv/latest/adminguide/enable-quic.html) in the *NICE DCV Administrator Guide*\.

 1. Specify the session details in the following format: